atolye15/checklist/checklists/recruitment-process.md

 category: Human Resources
 date: "2020-03-11"
 tags: ['recruitment',  'job-posting', 'interview', 'offer']
-description: Follow the steps to find the right candidate.
-It helps us understand the candidate's technical capabilities and profile features
+description: Follow these steps to find the right candidate.
+It helps to understand the candidate's technical capabilities and their profile
 ---

 - [ ] Determine the required job position